 Subfield Specialization: 300 level courses: At this level students engage in a critical and deeper examination of specific topics that exemplify the core set of themes of importance to political scientists.
 All students must follow up the 200 level courses with at least one 300 level course in each of their selected subfields.

 Elective: Students may fulfill the elective requirement by taking either a 200 or 300 level course in one of the three subfields taken at the introductory level.

 Capstone: The capstone course serves as the culmination of the communication conventions in the discipline.
 Students will be immersed in a specific area of scholarship, will read, analyze and finally produce research relevant to the topic of the course.
 All seniors must enroll in a senior capstone course.
 The course must be in one of the two subfields pursued in the major.
 Capstone seminars in American Politics, International Relations, and Comparative Politics will be offered every year.
 The capstone in Political Theory will be offered every other year.
 Students who are unable to take the Political Theory capstone in their senior year may enroll in it in their junior year.

 Honors: Majors with a 3.67 grade point average in the major are invited to pursue Honors by completing a major research endeavor and maintaining the 3.67 GPA at graduation.
-The Honors project will be completed within the student’s capstone and the student will work with the faculty member responsible for the capstone.
+The Honors project can be completed within the student’s capstone or in an independent study.
+In either case, the student will work with the faculty member responsible for the capstone or independent study.